OSINT-TECHNOLOGIES/dpulse/docs/dpulse-docs/docs/getting_started.md

 ### 📦 Method 2: uv

-If you prefer running DPULSE natively, use **uv** package.
+If you prefer running DPULSE-CLI natively, use **uv** package.
 It handles virtual environments, correct Python version installation and dependency lock automatically.

 ```
 # 1. Clone the repository